scott-knight/linux-on-windows-11/customize-linux.md

 ## Copy .gemrc

-Replace the contents of `.gemrc` with the following:
+Using VIM, replace the contents of `.gemrc` with the following:

 ```ruby
 ---